University of Toronto: Other locations

+Organization and administration

+Governing Council

-The University of Toronto has traditionally been a decentralized institution, with governing authority shared among its central administration, academic faculties and colleges.
+The University of Toronto is a decentralized institution, with governing authority shared among its central administration, faculties, colleges and campuses.
 The Governing Council is the unicameral legislative organ of the central administration, overseeing general academic, business and institutional affairs.
+It was established through the influential University of Toronto Act, 1971, which superseded the previously standard two-tiered administrative structure for Canadian universities.
 Before 1971, the university was governed under a bicameral system composed of the board of governors and the university senate.
+Based in Simcoe Hall on the St. George campus, the Governing Council consists of 50 members, including the president and chancellor as ex officio members, and the rest elected in groups by the Lieutenant Governor in Council, university alumni, teaching staff, and students.
+Within the council and Executive Committee is the Academic Board, which consists of various faculty councils, as well as the Business Board, University Affairs Board, Mississauga Campus Council, and Scarborough Campus Council.

 The chancellor, usually a former governor general, lieutenant governor, premier or diplomat, is the ceremonial head of the university.
-The president is appointed by the council as the chief executive.
+The president is appointed by the council as the chief executive of the university.
+There are numerous vice-presidents that serve on the president’s leadership team.
+Among them, one is cross-appointed as the university provost and two as the principals of the Mississauga campus and Scarborough campus respectively.